th3knv/Torado/README.md

 # Torado
-A script that roots all your machine traffic through TOR Network
+A script that roots all your machine traffic through TOR Network.
+It changes IP every 5 minutes (change it in your needs)

 ## Note that you may need to run scrip with admin privilages
 **Firstly you need to install requirements.txt file**

 # Downloading Tor